quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part34_13.2.4_Explorat.md

 ---

 #### Time Delay and Impact Parameter
 Background context explaining the concept.
-The time delay \( T(b) \) is computed as a function of the impact parameter \( b \).
-High oscillatory regions are identified by plotting \( T(b) \) on a semilog plot, and finer scales are used for detailed analysis.
+The time delay $T(b)$ is computed as a function of the impact parameter $ b $.
+High oscillatory regions are identified by plotting $ T(b)$ on a semilog plot, and finer scales are used for detailed analysis.
 :p What is time delay in projectile motion?
 ??x
-Time delay \( T(b) \) measures the increase in travel time through an interaction region due to interactions with the potential.
-High oscillatory regions indicate complex behavior, often requiring finer scale simulations by setting \( b \approx b / 10 \).
+Time delay $T(b)$ measures the increase in travel time through an interaction region due to interactions with the potential.
+High oscillatory regions indicate complex behavior, often requiring finer scale simulations by setting $b \approx b / 10$.
 ```java
 double[] impactParams = new double[numBValues];
 for (int i = 0; i < impactParams.length; i++) {